opencv/opencv/doc/tutorials/dnn/dnn_yolo/dnn_yolo.markdown

 ./bin/example_dnn_yolo_detector
 @endcode

-This will execute the YOLOX detector on a predefined image.
+This will execute the YOLOX detector with your camera.
 For YOLOv8 (for instance), follow these additional steps:

 @code{.sh}
 cd opencv_extra/testdata/dnn